17 comprehensive container security best practices for 2026

 Error: remote trust data does not exist for docker.io/airadier/alpine-ro: notary.docker.io does not have trust data for docker.io/airadier/alpine-ro

-You can enforce content trust in a Kubernetes cluster by using an Admission controller like Connaisseur.
+You can enforce content trust in a Kubernetes cluster by using the Admission Controller.

-Wrongly configured hosts, container runtimes, clusters, or cloud resources can leave a door open to an attack, or create an easy way to escalate privileges and perform lateral movement.
+Wrongly configured hosts, container runtimes, clusters, or cloud resources can leave a door open to an attack or create an easy option to escalate privileges and perform lateral movement.

 Example host benchmark control

-CIS has a benchmark for Distribution Independant Linux, and one specifically for Debian, CentOs, Red Hat, and many other distributions.
+CIS has a benchmark for Distribution Independent Linux, and one specifically for Debian, CentOs, Red Hat, and many other distributions.

 Examples of misconfigurations you can detect: